BrenoTeixeira/health_insurance_ranking/README.md

 The following metrics were used to evaluate the models: precision_at_20000, recall_at_20000, and lift_score.

-precision_at_20000: this metric tells us, in a list ordered by the score given by the model,  the percentage of interested customers in the first 20,000 (k) elements of the list.
+precision_at_20000: this metric tells, in a list ordered by the score given by the model,  the percentage of interested customers in the first 20,000 (k) elements of the list.

-recall_at_20000: this metric tells us, of all interested customers, what percentage is in the first 20,000 elements of a list sorted by the score given by the model.
+recall_at_20000: this metric tells, of all interested customers, what percentage is in the first 20,000 elements of a list sorted by the score given by the model.

 lift_score: measures how much better the model is compared to a random model.
 In our case, it tells us that we can expect to catch N(lift) times more interested customers using the model than we would by randomly targeting the same number of customers.
 </br><br/>